mojaloop/contrib-dev-portal/docs/overview/README.md

 - `ALIAS` - a generic Alias that can be determined by a Scheme
 - `BUSINESS` - a business identifier

-And the current users (Parties in Mojaloop-speak) are registered and available for lookup in the Account Lookup Service
+These parties are registered and available for lookup in the Account Lookup Service for this Sandbox.

 #### `MSISDN`
 | Id Type | Id Value | participantId |Display Name |